-A vetting might seem like a big additional cost, but it could save you a lot of money in the long run.
-If you’re buying a horse with a relatively modest purchase price, the cost of vetting might seem especially hard to justify - but remember that the cost of caring for a horse with underlying health problems can potentially add up to a much bigger figure.
+A vetting might seem like a big additional cost, but it could save you money in the long run.
+If you’re buying a horse with a relatively modest purchase price, the cost of a vetting might seem especially hard to justify.
+Vettings can be an investment as the cost of caring for a horse with underlying health problems can potentially add up to a much bigger figure.

 Vetting considerations:

-• To avoid conflicts of interest ensure you arrange the vetting yourself and use your own, or an independent, vet.
-Do not use the seller’s vet.
+• To avoid conflicts of interest, make sure you arrange the vetting yourself and use your own, or an independent vet.
+It’s strongly advised not to use the seller’s vet.

 • The vet can only assess the condition of the horse on the day of the vetting.
 However, the vetting is likely to flag up any major issues that you might otherwise miss.

-• X-rays are not included in the Stage 2 or 5 vetting, but these are often a consideration for riders
+• X-rays are not included in the Stage 2 or 5 vetting, but these are often a consideration for buyers.

 The differences between a Stage 2 and Stage 5 vetting